Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance under Harmful Finetuning Attacks: Method: Refusal-Teacher-Guided Finetuning Framework

-where $\tau$ is a predefined threshold used to determine harmfulness.
-In Eq.~\ref{eq: filtering}, prompts classified as harmful are excluded from the supervised finetuning loss by setting $\omega_i = 0$, since misclassifying harmful prompts as harmless could compromise model safety.
-Fortunately, as shown in Table~\ref{tab:classification_FT}, the ReFT model misclassifies harmful prompts as harmless less frequently than it misclassifies harmless prompts as harmful.
-Therefore, we discard all data predicted to be harmful, ensuring that finetuning is performed only on harmless prompts.
-This strategy effectively preserves model safety by preventing the finetuning of even a small amount of harmful data, which could degrade the safety-alignment.
+In Eq.~\ref{eq: filtering}, prompts classified as harmful are excluded from the supervised finetuning loss by setting $\omega_i = 0$, since misclassifying harmful prompts as harmless could exacerbate gradient conflicts and destabilize training.
+To improve recall in harmful prompt classification, we set the threshold relatively high, ensuring that the Ref-Teacher is less likely to misclassify harmful prompts as harmless (even at the cost of discarding some harmless ones).
+Consequently, all data predicted to be harmful are discarded, ensuring finetuning is performed only on harmless prompts.
+This strategy preserves safety and stabilizes training by preventing even small amounts of harmful data.